dougtoppin/presentation-aws-cloudformation/PITCHME.md

 ### Syntax

 - yaml or json
+- template contains
+  - parameters
+  - conditions
+  - resources
-- parameters, conditions, resources, outputs
+  - outputs
 - Designer UI can be helpful

 ---